Cherylshire/animagic/README.md

 # README

-Animagic is a backend application, the frontend being Animagic_vue.
+Animagic is a backend application, the frontend being Animagic_vue and Animgic_canvas_vue.
 This app was started while learning Ruby, Rails, HTML, CSS, JavaScript and Vue.js in a coding bootcamp.
 It will be continue being updated in the future.

 This README would normally document whatever steps are necessary to get the